AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

 3. Liquidity Pools(LPs) -
     - Users can deposit both ETH and a token into a pool
-    - In return, they get LP tokens that their
+    - In return, they get LP tokens that their share in the pool

+4. Automated Market Making -
+     - Uses the constant Product formula - X * Y = K
+     -